 UPCOMING LIVE DATES INCLUDE:

-Every Wednesday March 2019 and every Wednesday May 2019 at the Little Theatre Cafe.
+Every Wednesday in May, September and November 2019 at the Little Theatre Cafe.
 All performances 7-9pm.
 Free Admission.

 Savor expresso and pastries, sip wine or gulp beer in the acoustically superior cafe.